sujay1990/ml-ops/README.md

 ## Getting the data for training:

 The first obvious challenge was getting a dataset that contained individual player stats of games from various european leagues.
 I managed to get a paid subscription from Rotowire where I can get players stats data from all games played in europe from Season 2016 to 2020.
-The data is available in a csv report format that can be downloaded directly from the website.
-I
+The data is available in a csv format that can be downloaded directly from the website.
+But the problem was the data gave cumulative stats of players for one season.
+For our use case, we are trying to find out how individual player stats affect the outcome of a given match.
+So I had to write a data extraction code that downloads the csv reports for individual match days and saves them in a given location.

+## Player positions and their respective stats

+The next challenge didn't surface till I started deciding the feature set of my data.
+My initial plan was to select relevant player stats for a given position ( e.g. saves for gk, shots for fw, ball recoveries for def etc ) and feed them into the model.
+This would result in a mismatch of fetures in a single dataset.
+Having different features for different pplayer positions would result in multiple dataset or one dataset with a lot of empty/ null values.
+I could substitute irrelevant features with 'NA' string but I wasn't too keen on that idea.
+So I decided to collect all 87 stats for every position on the field and merge them all to form one dataset.